vondele/nettest/README.md

 #### local execution

-Assuming a working docker setup, the following is thus all what is needed to build the docker container and run a recipe locally:
+Assuming a working docker setup (exposing the GPU of the host), the following is thus all what is needed to build the docker container and run a recipe
+locally:

 ```bash
 # clone the repo